LaurenzV/krilla/README.md

 - Alpha and luminosity masks.
 - Clip paths.
 - Blend modes and layer isolation.
-- A high-level text API for rendering strings.
+- A high-level text API for rendering lines of characters, including support for vertical writing.
 - A low-level text API for drawing sequences of positioned glyphs.
 - Excellent OpenType font support, supporting all major font types, including color fonts.
 - Great subsetting for both, CFF-flavored and TTF-flavored fonts, ensuring small file sizes.